dhconnelly/parents/README.md

 ## Virtual Machine

 Contains a stack, heap, and globals table.
+For simplicity, garbage collection (mark and sweep, with the stack and globals forming the root set) is potentially triggered only at instruction step time.

 The supported instruction set is as follows: